dgageot/repet/documentation/workbook-en.md

 }
 ```

-Then you add it to your routes
+Then you add it to your routes:

 ```Java
 public class ServerConfiguration implements Configuration {